reallybadcoder67/problems-and-bookmarklets/README.md

 epilepsy - makes your current website flash black and white extremely rapidly
 epilepsy 2.0 - does the same thing as epilepsy, but colorfully

+comic sans - all the text on the current website becomes comic sans

+earthquake - everything does shaking

 brain damage - all the text on the current website becomes comic sans and randomcase (for some reason it hates certain websites and it breaks them)
-comic sans - all the text on the current website becomes comic sans

 colorful cancer - makes the current website turn into colorful comic sans cancer-land
 psychosis - colorful cancer but worse
 aneurysm - psychosis but worse
 insanity - aneurysm but worse
+shroom - ...you've already picked up the pattern, right?

 help from asians - only for synergy grade viewer, changes all grades to A's and A+'s temporarily
 help from smarter asians - does the same thing but 100%